AndrewEmad14/ITIDocs/DataBase/Lectures/DataBaseDay1.md

         Emp : Dep
         1 >     1       put fk in the smaller attr table to avoid null attr
-        M       <1      add PK of first to M-side table as FK
+        M       <1      add PK of one to M-side table as FK

         M       <M      new table with  FK of both tables